abhyudaya29/abhyudaya29/README.md

 - 👋 Hi, I’m @abhyudaya29
 - 👀 I’m interested in ...
 Machine Learning and Artifical Intelligence
 - 🌱 I’m currently learning ...
 Machine and Deep Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with  ...
+Web and Blockchain Developers
 - 📫 How to reach me ...

 <!---